COVID19-UK-Mobility/COVID19-UK-Mobility.github.io/Second-report.md

 <br>
 <figure class="image" align="center">
 <img src="plots/second-report/mobility_sync.png"  width="600"/>
-<figcaption align="center"> <b>Figure 12</b> <div style="text-align: justify"> The synchronicity metric reveals that in general, the out-of-home trips were less synchronised than the reference 2019 reference week.
+<figcaption align="center"> <b>Figure 12</b> <div style="text-align: justify"><i>The synchronicity metric reveals that in general, the out-of-home trips were less synchronised than the reference 2019 reference week.
 Furthermore, it shows that the partial lockdown measure imposed on 20th March was effecting also in reducing the mobility synchronisation, descreasing therefore the likelihood of contagion.
+It also appears that in the last week of the analysis we see an uptick on the synchronicity levels which is in line with what we demonstrated earlier for P3.</i>
   </div></figcaption>
 </figure>
 <br>